How Kacey Musgraves Followed Her Arrow to Become a Music Superstar

 Before you get too excited, Kacey ended up in seventh place on season five of the reality show.
 Despite not winning the top prize, the 30-year-old has built a name for herself in the music industry.

-In fact, she better prepare herself for some recognition as the 2019 Grammy nominations are announced this Friday.
+In fact, she better prepare herself for even more recognition at the 2019 Academy of Country Music Awards this weekend in Las Vegas.

-Titled Golden Hour, Kacey's latest album has already won Album of the Year at the 2018 CMA Awards.
+In addition to Female Artist of the Year, Kacey is also nominated for Album of the Year thanks to Golden Hour.
+Her latest album has already won Album of the Year at the 2018 CMA Awards and the 2019 Grammys.
 And finding a critic who didn't rave about the body of work in his or her's review is hard to find.

+"Life is pretty tumultuous right now for all of us.
+I feel like it can feel that way.
+Because of that, art is really thriving and it's really beautiful to see that," Kacey shared on music's biggest night.
+"Thank you for championing mine.
+I would have nothing without songs.
+It's all about the songs."

 That's not to say it's been an easy journey for the Texas native.
-When she released her debut album titled Same Trailer Different Park, Kacey immediately found her voice on the radio thanks to "Merry Go 'Round" and "Blowin' Smoke."
+When she released her debut album titled Same Trailer Different Park, Kacey was fortunate enough to hear her voice on the radio thanks to "Merry Go 'Round" and "Blowin' Smoke."

 But perhaps the track that really grabbed people's attention was "Follow Your Arrow."